swiftlang/swift-evolution/proposals/0283-tuples-are-equatable-comparable-hashable.md

 ## Proposed solution

 Introduce `Equatable`, `Comparable`, and `Hashable` conformance for all tuples whose elements themselves conform to said protocols.
-While this isn't a general purpose conform any tuple to any protocol proposal, `Equatable`, `Comparable`, and `Hashable` are crucial protocols to conform to because it allows for all of the snippets above in Motivation to compile and run as expected along with many other standard library operations to work nicely with tuples.
+While this isn't a general-purpose "conform any tuple to any protocol" proposal, `Equatable`, `Comparable`, and `Hashable` are crucial protocols to conform to, because it allows for all of the snippets above in Motivation to compile and run as expected, along with many other standard library operations to work nicely with tuples.

 ### Equatable